 The exam is a take-home.
-It is an individual piece of assessment aiming at testing your ability to critically analyse a paper in the relevant domain of interest.
-The instructors will circulate a working paper and students are expected to write a full referee report in a constructive manner.
+It is an individual piece of assessment aiming at testing your ability to design a potential research project in the relevant domain of interest (e.g. corporate governance).

-Length: The take home exam can normally be completed in 8 dedicated hours.
+Length: The take home exam can normally be completed in 4 days.

-Release Date: Thursday 8th February @ 5pm.
-Due Date: Monday 12th February @ 7pm.
+Release Date: Friday 6st November.

+Due Date: Sunday 15th November @ 11.59pm.
 Submission through the Moodle Platform.

-Word limit: 2,500 words (+/- 5% allowance).
+Word limit: 3,500 words (+/- 5% allowance).
 Please submit a word or pdf document (TNR or Calibri, 12 pt).
-Please note that students can consult with each other on the main issues but the referee report should be an individual outcome.
+Please note that students can consult with each other on the main issues but the research proposal should be an individual outcome.